damies13/TestDataTable/Doc/InstallationAndConfiguration.md

 \*some systems might need you to use pip3 and or sudo

-After these components are installed you can simply run:
+After these components are installed you can clone this repository to your local machine, change to the repository directory and run:
 ```
 python* TestDataTable.py
 ```